Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ## 6 - Changing rules of inbox assistant from an unauthorized role

-This issue was again identified in the *guest role*, which was the lowest level role available in the organization.
+This issue was again identified in the *guest role*, which was the lowest-level role available in the organization.
 This role was *granted some basic read permissions* on limited features.

 A feature implemented by agora for the automation of inbox messages was *inbox assistant*.
 Authorized users are able to create custom rules *by which the replies* to the *received messages* will be given.
-This feature was totally *unaccessible to the guest role* .
+This feature was totally *unaccessible to the guest role*.

 If the administrator goes to 'organisational settings,' then to 'social profile,' and then to 'inbox assistant,' he can write the rules there or align the rules one after the other.